IdeaBlade/Breeze/Nuget.builds/Breeze.WebApi/readme.txt

 The Breeze Web API NuGet Package adds essential Breeze script files and .NET Web Api libraries to your project.

+For an example of a Breeze application, add the "Breeze for MVC4 Web Api Client Sample" package to your project.

 Visit http://www.breezejs.com/documentation/start-nuget to learn more.

 The following files and references were add to this project.